marcelohansen/Alura-Challenge/README.md

 &nbsp;
 &nbsp;

-:brown_circle::red_circle::purple_circle: On the sales page two top 3 rankings are shown, the highest revenue seller and the highest revenue product.
+🟤🔴🟣 On the sales page two top 3 rankings are shown, the highest revenue seller and the highest revenue product.
 There is an area chart that shows the percentage difference, per month, in revenue between the current year and the previous year of the analyzed period.
 This graph also has a trend line of the revenue difference.
 Some slicers on the top could refine the analysis.

 ![image](https://user-images.githubusercontent.com/98857817/158437679-3ae3f4dd-4755-4b29-a061-e806a80e1811.png)